zrythm/zrythm/doc/user/editing/edit-modes.rst

 Audition Mode
 ~~~~~~~~~~~~~
-This is a TODO feature.
+This feature is not implemented yet.